 A mortgage loan in the pool may have a mezzanine loan associated with it at or after the time the certificates are issued.
 If there is a default on the mezzanine loan, the mezzanine lender may foreclose on the pledged equity interests.
 In those cases where the mezzanine borrower holds a controlling interest in the mortgage borrower, the foreclosure will result in the mezzanine lender becoming the direct or indirect owner of the mortgage borrower.
 A mezzanine lender may decide to sell (or cause the sale of) the mortgaged property securing the mortgage loan, which would result in the payment in full of the mortgage loan unless it is assumed by the purchaser.
-If a sale results in prepayment of the mortgage loan, its stated principal balance, together with accrued interest, will be distributed to certificateholders.
+If a sale results in prepayment of the mortgage loan, its stated principal balance, together with accrued interest, will be distributed to certificateholders, along with the certificateholders' share, if any, of prepayment premiums that are actually collected.